OpenEvalProject/evals/manuscripts/elife-78191/v2/manuscript.md

 After detection of SWs and spindles, analysis of their coincidence was performed.
 A coincidence was defined as to occurrence of the ignition of a spindle within the time frame of a SW: SW ignition at zero µV=phase 0°, SW maximum hyperpolarisation=π/2, zero crossing=π, SW maximum depolarisation=1.5π, and SW termination at zero µV=2π.
 This criterion was used on slow and fast switchers.
 All metrics related to SWs and spindles and to their coupling were averaged over F3, F4, and Fz derivations.

-## MRI data
+### MRI data

 Quantitative multi-parametric MRI acquisition was performed on a 3-Tesla MR scanner (Siemens MAGNETOM Prisma, Siemens Healthineers, Erlangen, Germany).
 Quantitative maps were obtained by combining the images using different parameters sensitive to distinct tissue properties.
 The multi-parameter mapping was based on multi-echo 3D fast low angle shot at 1 mm isotropic resolution (Weiskopf and Helms, 2008).
 This included three datasets with T1, proton density (PD), and magnetisation transfer (MT)-weighted contrasts imposed by the choice of the flip angle (FA = 6° for PD and MT, 21° for T1) and the application of an additional off-resonance Gaussian-shaped Radio Frequency (RF) pulse for the MT-weighted acquisition.
 MRI multi-parameter maps were processed with the hMRI toolbox (Tabelow et al., 2019) (http://hmri.info) and SPM12 (Welcome Trust Centre for Neuroimaging, London, UK) to obtain notably a quantitative MT map, which was segmented into grey matter, white matter, and CSF using unified segmentation (Ashburner and Friston, 2005).
 Flow-field deformation parameters obtained from DARTEL spatial normalisation of the individual MT maps were applied to the averaged co-registered PET images (Ashburner, 2007).
 The volumes of interest were determined using the automated anatomical labelling atlas (Tzourio-Mazoyer et al., 2002).

-## PET scan
+### PET scan

 Aβ PET imaging was performed using [18F] Flutemetamol, except for three volunteers for which [18F] Florbetapir was used.
 PET scans were performed on an ECAT EXACT +HR scanner (Siemens, Erlangen, Germany).
 Participants received a single dose of the radioligand in the antecubital vein (target dose 185±10% MBq); image acquisition started 85 min after the injection and consisted of four frames of 5 min, followed by a 10 min transmission scan using 68Ge line sources.
 Images were reconstructed using a filtered back-projection algorithm including corrections for the measured attenuation, dead time, random events, and scatter using standard software (Siemens ECAT – HR +V7.1, Siemens/CTI Knoxville, TN, USA).
 Individual PET average images were produced using all frames and were then manually reoriented according to MT-weighted structural MRI volumes and co-registered to the individual space structural MT map.
 Standardised uptake value ratio (SUVR) was computed using the whole cerebellum as reference region (Klunk et al., 2015).
 As images were acquired using two different radioligands, their SUVR values were converted into Centiloid units (Klunk et al., 2015) (the validation of the procedure in our sample was previously published Narbutas et al., 2021).
 The Aβ burden was averaged over a mask covering the MPFC, previously reported to undergo the earliest aggregation sites for Aβ pathology (Grothe et al., 2017).

-## Cognitive assessments
+### Cognitive assessments

 As part of an extensive neuropsychological assessment, participants were administered the MST (Stark et al., 2015), a visual recognition memory task.
 After an incidental encoding phase during which participants were randomly presented 128 common objects for a period of 2 s and were instructed to determine whether the object presented on the screen was rather an ‘indoor’ or ‘outdoor’ item, the recognition memory phase consisted in the presentation of 192 objects (64 old, presented previously – target items; 64 similar but not identical to the previously presented stimuli – lure; and 64 new objects – foil items).
 In this phase, participants were instructed to determine whether the presented object was new (foil), previously presented (old), or similar but not perfectly identical (lure).
 For statistical analyses, the recognition memory (RM) score was used, computed as the difference between the rate of calling a target item ‘old’ minus the rate of calling a foil item ‘old’ (P[‘old’|target]-P[‘old’|foil]) (Stark et al., 2013; Rizzolo et al., 2021).

 The MST was administered at two timepoints: the first time, the day preceding the baseline night, during a cognitive evaluation performed ~6.5 hr before habitual bedtime.
 The second neuropsychological evaluation was carried out ~24 months after the first one (mean 767±54 days) between 4 and 10h after wake up time.
-The memory decline score was computed as the baseline performance minus the follow-up performance, divided by the baseline performance, so that a higher score indicates a higher decline over the 2 years.Memory decline=RM baseline−RM follow-upRM baseline
+The memory decline score was computed as the baseline performance minus the follow-up performance, divided by the baseline performance, so that a higher score indicates a higher decline over the 2 years.

+$$
+Memory decline=\frac{RM baseline−RM follow-up}{RM baseline}
+$$

-## Statistics
+### Statistics

 Our primary analysis tested in a single model whether the phase of coupling, as dependent variable, would differ between SW types and would be associated with Aβ burden (independent variables), controlling for sex, age, TST, and SW duration.
 The phase of spindle-SW coupling was set as the phase of the onset of the spindle on the SW converted to its cosine value, to deal with the circularity of the phase variable and perform linear statistics (analysis using the phase in degrees yielded the same outcomes).
 As we tested our hypothesis in a single test, it did not require correction for multiple testing, and significance was set at p<0.05.
 Our main exploratory analysis was to assess whether spindle-SW coupling to a specific SW type was associated with longitudinal change in the performance to the memory test, controlling for sex, age, education, and TST.
 The remaining analyses were aimed a better characterising, the primary analysis, or the main exploratory analyses.